samzabala/1p21dashboardframework/readme.md

 	`events.load` property solution: [here](https://stackoverflow.com/questions/25493472/rendering-html-data-attributes-on-highcharts-series)

-*	Overrides to framework or custom styles are prepended with #dashboard or .dashboard
+*	Overrides to framework or custom styles are prepended with `#dashboard` or `.dashboard`. `.filter-` are also custom shits and not the framework's bbies

 *	dynamic content will be classed with corresponding prefix (eg. .profile-name contains the profile's name data ) but not necessarily styled yet